tianwenh/tianwenh.github.io/pages/how-this-blog-is-built/index.md

 Instead of learning all the exsiting static site generators, I decided to start 2022 by building my own.

-## What's the option?
+## What are the options?

-There are several options having your own blog:
+There are several options building your own blog:

 0. Write your own SSG;
 1. Use existing SSG(static site generator) + theme;
 2. Use existing SSG + writing custom theme;

 The time needed for learning/hacking existing theme and SSG is probably similar to writing your own.
-Even if not, knowing all the details in the beginning probably will compensate the costs later on.
+Even if not, knowing all the details at the very beginning will probably compensate the costs later on.

 ## Static site generator breakdown

 Break down features that I need:

 - Light weight dev experience;
-- MDX and customization;
+- MDX and plugin customization;
-- Frontmatter;
+- Frontmatter extraction;
-- SSR;
+- SSR support;
 - Deploy automation;
 - Dark mode;
 - Custom theming;

 ## Lightweight dev experience

-I am not working a billion dollar project.
+I am not working for a billion dollar project.
 [Vite](https://vitejs.dev/) comes in handy for what I expectes.
-Fast load, SSR support, extensible, reasonable default setups, etc.
+Fast load, SSR support, extensible, reasonable defaults, etc.

 Starting the project with its official [react-ts template](https://vitejs.dev/guide/#trying-vite-online), just a few clicks, website is up running.

-Other general step up (eslint, prettier) are omitted here, but you can find resources online or copy my template.
+Other general step up (eslint, prettier) are omitted here, but you can find resources online or copy [my template](https://github.com/tianwenh/vite-template).

+This paves way for all the later works, enables customization and so on.

 ## MDX and customization